soframel/squic/README.md

 You need to have the projet "gridlayout" from "Android support package r8" available in your Eclipse workspace (http://developer.android.com/sdk/compatibility-library.html), and reference it from squic-core: normally it should work by putting its jar in "libs" directory.
 However, due to an unknown error, I only managed to make it work by importing the full Eclipse project.
 The Eclipse project is directly available in your SDK when the package is installed, in extras/android/support/v7/gridlayout, and you can import it as an Eclipse project.

+## Next Features

+The next features on the list are:
+* calculation quizzes asking to enter a value (not only calculations for Multiple Choice Quizzes)
+* a "repeat" button for spoken/sound questions
+* a better documentation...